tarek-harba/Regression_RossmanSales/README.md

 # Prediction of Store Sales!
 ## Built Regression models on data from Rossman store chain
-In this project we predict future sales of the supermarket chain "Rossman" using two different models.
+In this project we predict future sales of the supermarket chain [Rossman](https://www.kaggle.com/competitions/rossmann-store-sales) using two different models.
 A regression forest which uses many regression trees, and a deep neural network.
 The project involves:
-* Preprocessing of data, handling missing values and data format.
+* **Data preprocessing**, handling missing values and data format.
-* Exploratory data analysis (EDA) using statistical methods.
+* **Exploratory data analysis** (EDA) using statistical methods.
 Goal is to identify (ir)relevant features.
-* Construct, train and save a deep neural network built based on processed data.
+* Construct, train and save a **deep neural network** built based on processed data.
-* Construct, train and save a regression forest that leverages many regression trees that are trained sequentially to emphasize difficult and under-represented samples.
+* Construct, train and save a **regression forest** that leverages many regression trees that are trained sequentially to emphasize difficult and under-represented samples.
-* Create an interactive website, allowing user to input data and receive predictions from chosen model.
+* Create an **interactive website**, allowing user to input data and receive predictions from chosen model.

-and additionally, there are the dockerfile and .ipynb files which discussed below.
+* **Containerize** a portion of the code using [Docker](https://www.docker.com/get-started/).
+* Provide the user with an interactive version of the project using **jupyter notebooks**.

 # Performance
 Using the metric: Root mean square percentage error (RMSPE), the results are: